 John served as a judicial clerk for Judge Gregory Orme of the Utah Court of Appeals before beginning his legal practice at the highly acclaimed criminal defense firm of Bugden & Isaacson, where he helped defend such notables as Warren Jeffs and others.
 In 2012 he co-founded the law firm of Anderson Hinkins in Salt Lake City, where he actively worked until 2017, when he limited his practice to work on his upcoming book, educational courses, and speaking engagements.

-In addition to his decade-long legal experience, John has more than twenty years of business experience, having served as an officer or director of a number of companies and organizations over the years.
-Some of these include OfficeSmart Corporation, the Utah Japanese Language School, and Silver Buffalo Lending LLC.
+In addition to his fourteen-years-long legal experience, John has more than twenty years of business experience, having served as an officer or director of a number of companies and organizations over the years.
 He has consulted with many others in the course of his legal and consulting practice.

 John is the author of an upcoming book published by Black Card Books.